-The interesting fact about Frank was that he born in Germany, was possibly a Hessian soldier, and was a Revolutionary War veteran.
-The inscription on his gravestone reads “John M. Frank was born in Brunswick, Germany.
+John’s story brims with intrigue; born in Germany, possibly a former Hessian soldier, and undoubtedly a Revolutionary War hero.
+The inscription etched upon his gravestone attests, “John M. Frank was born in Brunswick, Germany.
 He emigrated to America at an early period of the revolution; joined the contest for freedom, and fought for Independence.”
-A note in his family folder states that John was a Hessian soldier fighting for the British, was captured, and subsequently joined the Revolutionary force.
-Brunswick, Germany was one of two sources of Hessian soldiers.
-This story would make sense but I’ve not found any records to support it.
+An intriguing thread in his family dossier hints at his role as a Hessian soldier, once aligned with the British but later captured and reborn as a stalwart of the Revolutionary cause.
+Yet, amid this compelling narrative, concrete records to validate this chapter remain elusive.

-His record for a Revolutionary War pension states that he enlisted in October 1777, served as a private in Captain Smith’s company, Colonel VanCortlandt’s 2nd New York regiment.
-He was in the Battle of Monmouth and continued to serve until June 7, 1783.
+His Revolutionary War pension chronicles enlistment in October 1777, service as a private in Captain Smith’s company within Colonel VanCortlandt’s 2nd New York regiment.
+The echoes of battle resound in his participation in the Battle of Monmouth, an unwavering commitment that persisted until June 7, 1783.